busynoggin/templavoila_framework/Documentation/UsersManual/UtilityFCEs/WorkingWithModules.rst

     :alt: Column Options
     :align: left

+**Note:** The Space Before and Space After that were in version 1 of the Framework have been eliminated.
+Use the normal space before and after of TYPO3 content elements.

 **Options on each module**

 **Show Title:** A value is set globally to show or not show module titles by default.
 The default can be overridden by the user on a per page basis.